MartinBaGar/Master_ISDD_fiches/env/lib/R/library/pkgconfig/README.Rmd

 If `igraph_func` is called from `pkgA` (maybe through other packages), `get_config` will return `TRUE`, and if it is called from `pkgB`, `get_config` will return `FALSE`.
-If no package on the call stack sets the `igraph::return.vs.es` option, then its default value is used, as specified in `igraph`.
+For all other packages the `igraph::return.vs.es` option is not set, and the default value is used, as specified in `igraph`.

 ## What if `pkgA` calls `pkgB`?